Noel Gallagher's High Flying Birds

-Noel Gallagher's High Flying Birds are an English rock band formed in 2010 as the solo moniker of former Oasis songwriter, lead guitarist, and backing vocalist Noel Gallagher.
-The touring band consists of former Oasis members Gem Archer (guitar), Mike Rowe (piano), and Chris Sharrock (drums), as well as former Zutons member Russell Pritchard (bass).
+Noel Gallagher's High Flying Birds are an English rock band formed in 2010 as the solo moniker of Oasis songwriter, guitarist, and vocalist Noel Gallagher.
+The touring band consists of former Oasis members Gem Archer (guitar), Mike Rowe (piano), and Chris Sharrock (drums), as well as former Zutons bassist Russell Pritchard.
 The band has also had a variety of guests contribute to albums such as the Crouch End Festival Chorus, Amorphous Androgynous, Johnny Marr, and Paul Weller.

 Since his departure from Oasis in August 2009, many speculated that Gallagher might record a solo album.
 In July 2011, he held a press conference to confirm this, after denying rumours from his brother Liam had already heard the tracks featured on it.
 Later that year, Noel released the project's self-titled debut album.
 Several singles from the album were released, including "The Death of You and Me", "If I Had a Gun...", "AKA...
 What a Life!", "Dream On", and "Everybody's on the Run".
 In 2015, High Flying Birds released their second album, Chasing Yesterday.
 Their third, Who Built the Moon?, was released in November 2017, which was followed by 3 EPs released between 2019 and 2020.
-Their fourth studio album, Council Skies, is due in June 2023.
+Their fourth studio album, Council Skies, was released in June 2023.

 Gallagher stated in an interview on The Jonathan Ross Show that the inspiration for the band's name was from two sources: the idea to prefix the name with "Noel Gallagher's" was formed while he was listening to the album Peter Green's Fleetwood Mac, while the latter part of the name is taken from the song "High Flying Bird", most notably recorded by Jefferson Airplane.

 History

 Break-up of Oasis (2009–2010)

-On 12 July 2009, rumours that Noel Gallagher intended to go solo spread, but this was not true.
+On 12 July 2009, rumours began to spread that Noel Gallagher intended to go solo, but these appear to have had no foundation.
 Two months later, a fight between the Gallagher brothers took place in a backstage area, reportedly resulting in Noel's guitar being smashed by Liam, and Noel subsequently storming off.
 On 28 August 2009 Oasis' manager announced the cancellation of their concert at the Rock en Seine festival near Paris just minutes before it was about to begin, along with the cancellation of the European tour and a statement that Oasis "does not exist anymore".
 Two hours later, a statement from Noel appeared on the band's website writing that "with some sadness and great relief...I quit Oasis tonight.
 People will write and say what they like, but I simply could not go on working with Liam a day longer."